dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

     ```csharp
     public interface IMediator
     {
-        Task<TResponse> HandleAsync<TResponse>(IRequest<TResponse> request, IMediationContext mediationContext = default(IMediationContext),
+        Task<TResponse> HandleAsync<TResponse>(IMessage<TResponse> message, IMediationContext mediationContext = default(IMediationContext),
             CancellationToken cancellationToken = default(CancellationToken));
     }
     ```

     The implementation for the interface is as follows. `IServiceFactory` is just a service locator we use to help us utilize the IOC container of our choice.
-We use a **single instance** of the mediator to service all requests.
-This means we have to request an instance of `IRequestProcessor` per request type from our IOC container.
+We use a **single instance** of the mediator to service all messages.
+This means we have to message an instance of `IMessageProcessor` per message type from our IOC container.
 The service locator pattern was used here because of that.

     See how the `ServiceFactoryDelegate` (In the `AddRequiredServices()` method) is used in the code sample [linked here](https://github.com/dasiths/SimpleMediator/blob/master/SimpleMediator.Extensions.Microsoft.DependencyInjection/ReflectionUtilities.cs) if you need help understanding how it links up with the IOC container.
     ```csharp